mwat56/passlist/README.md

 ### The user/password list

 The package provides a `TPassList` class with methods to work with a username/password list.
 It's fairly well [documented](https://pkg.go.dev/github.com/mwat56/passlist), so it shouldn't be too hard to use it on your own if you don't like the automatic handling provided by `Wrap()`.
-You can create a new instance by either calling `passlist.LoadPasswords(aFilename string)` (which, as its name says, tries to load the given password file at once), or you call `passlist.NewList(aFilename string)` (which leaves it to you when to actually read the password file by calling the `TPassList` object's `Load()` method).
+You can create a new instance by either calling `passlist.LoadPasswords(aFilename string)` (which, as its name says, tries to load the given password file at once), or you call `passlist.New(aFilename string)` (which leaves it to you when to actually read the password file by calling the `TPassList` object's `Load()` method).

 This library provides a couple of functions you can use in your own program to maintain your own password list without having to use the `TPassList` class directly.